ArronBeale/CI_PP4_the_diplomat/README.md

 </details>

-21. As a user I can see my login status so that I know if I am logged in or not
+21. As an Admin / Authorised User I can filter bookings by date so that I can see what bookings we have for a particular day

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |